 The Dark Knight grounds the character of Batman into the real world, and the results are truly incredible.
 Each film gave us a different antagonist.
 However, nobody can match the sheer brilliance of Heath Ledger’s Joker.
 His performance in The Dark Knight will go down as one of the most menacing on-screen villains, especially in a comic book movie.

 Christian Bale also deserves special praise, as the actor delivers one of the strongest Batman performances to date.
-Speaking of Batman performances, make sure to check out our ranking of the best Batman actors.

 2. The Godfather Trilogy